SoptikHa2/soptik-article-generator/README.md

 ## What is this?

-Soptik is yet another simple webpage generator, build to learn awk.
+Soptik is yet another simple webpage generator, built to learn awk.
 This generator uses standart tools found on every Linux machine, without the need to download everything else.
 It's just \*sh script and awk (requires 'gawk').

-And it's pretty fast as well!
+And it's pretty fast as well.
 On my computer, 23 files, with total of 22975 words (or 192K) were processed in under a second (0,57s)!

 # Source files structure